indianaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Interested parties should be aware that they have to choose the correct courthouse or venue to file the suit.
 Otherwise, the defense party can ask the court to dismiss the claim.
 The appropriate county location to file a lawsuit in Indiana can be any of the following:

-• where the accused works or lives
+• Where the accused works or lives

 • The area where the incident or transaction took place

-• where the obligation was to be executed by the other party or where it was made
+• Where the obligation was to be executed by the other party or where it was made

 • In the region or county where the property is (for landlord and tenant cases)